 But for enterprise apps, this unbundling offers a new opportunity for building efficiency and pushing productivity.
-An enterprise app is typically made for operational use and is used by the in-house employees instead of the outsiders.
+An enterprise app is typically made for operational use and is used by in-house employees instead of outsiders.
 Naturally, each process within a business requires accessing a part of the app while only top management, strategists need access to all of them.

-So, enterprise apps work better when unbundled into an app for the sales force, a CRM app, a separate cloud app for collaboration with documents, an app for corporate presentation, etc. It is needless to say, all of these small apps can further be given an administrative control with an admin app.
-This will help an app work faster and become handy tools for frequent accessibility.
+So, enterprise apps work better when unbundled into an app for the sales force, a CRM app, a separate cloud app for collaboration with documents, an app for corporate presentation, etc. It is needless to say, all of these small apps can further be given administrative control with an admin app.
+This will help an app work faster and become a handy tool for frequent accessibility.
 Enterprise apps in the coming years may adopt this model of unbundling several apps instead of offering a heavy app with too many features packed together.

 Playable Ads Making Mobile Ads More Acceptable

 Ads are something every one of us detests invariably.
-Simply on account of avoiding the ads, we subscribe premium versions of apps that do not show any ads.
+Simply on account of avoiding the ads, we subscribe to premium versions of apps that do not show any ads.
 So, making users engaged with the in-app ads and converting business through them has always been a big challenge for marketers.
 To address this challenge finally, we have an ad format that users easily engage with.
 Finally, we have ads that users enjoy, not just put up with.
 These new ads are called playable ads.

 Playable ads are in-app ads that can be interacted with rather than just watching passively as it used to happen with video ads.
 First used in gaming apps, playable ads continue to become popular because of their ability to drive user engagement.
-Instead of offering a video content showcasing an app, a playable ad works more like a mini-game within a gaming app that can be played actively.
+Instead of offering video content showcasing an app, a playable ad works more like a mini-game within a gaming app that can be played actively.
 If ads share the objective of offering a glimpse of the mobile UI of another app, there is no better way to do it than with playable ads.

 App Thinning Will Continue

 App thinning first introduced by Apple was mainly about providing stripped-off app versions.
 They add more layers of content and features as and when the user context demands.
-For instance, when you download and install a gaming app, you will not have to to start with all the advanced levels of the game.
+For instance, when you download and install a gaming app, you will not have to start with all the advanced levels of the game.
 As soon as the game player advances to the next level the features and contents for the subsequent level can be allowed to access.

 While Apple iOS 9 onwards introduced app thinning as an official feature, Android apps for long lacked a similar feature to do so.
-As apps now demand to be lighter in size and fast paced in performance, Android developers will push app thinning and on-demand availability of certain features with their development initiative.
+As apps now demand to be lighter in size and fast-paced in performance, Android developers will push app thinning and on-demand availability of certain features with their development initiative.
 Sooner or later, Android as a platform will introduce some tools that can help thinning apps.
 So, we can say that app thinning will continue as a future of mobile app development.

 Chatbots Will Be More Common Future of Mobile Apps